EutropicAI/Final2x/README.md

 #### Windows

-Btw, you can use some package mananger to install and upgrade such as winget or scoop.
-Notice that they may not be the latest version.
+You can also use a package manager like winget or scoop to install and upgrade.
+Please note that the versions available through package managers may not always be the latest.

 #### MacOS